OBBI 110630Z 12006KT CAVOK 23/13 Q1015 NOSIG

 Delighted to see this spectacle, the Captain calls her over, only to the surprise of this little girl being an actual pilot.
 At the end of the flight, the Captain, to the surprise of the passengers, announces, (Ladies and Gentlemen, I would like to inform you, that today's flight was conducted by this young lady).
 She was 17.

 He also recalls the tension of escaping to Spain.
 The constant confusion, the change of environment, and the stress of an exiled life.
 He remembers his father, managing his day to day life.
 Maintaining his profession, political position, and his family.

 Most painful of memories was of his Sister’s death.
-As young Salah at the age of 11, was a direct witness to the incident, being next to her in the car.
+Being next to her in the car, young Salah at the age of 11 was a direct witness to the incident.
 He remembers the shock, the disbelief, the chaos, and rage.
 But most of all the deterioration of his father.

 After Touria’s incident, Abdulwahed took the blame on to himself.
 The pain of losing a child, the guilt of probably being the reason for her death.
 Worse of all was the loss of his best work ever.
 Touria was more to Abdulwahed than just a daughter that flew.
 Touria was his Master Piece that never came to be…